PHEV vs Hybrid: Differences, Similarities, and Incentives

 What’s the Difference Between a PHEV and a Hybrid?

 A PHEV comes with a larger battery.
 A PHEV is 10-20 times larger than a hybrid’s battery.
-This means a PHEV allows for fully electric driving and offers more flexibility than a hybrid but requires plug-in charging.
+This means a PHEV allows for fully electric driving and offers more flexibility than a hybrid but requires plug-in charging to make full use of the battery.
 How many miles of electric driving depends on the PHEV’s battery size, weight, and configuration.

 PHEV’s can be a pure EV about town and use gasoline-fueled hybrid power on longer weekend trips.
-Hybrid vehicles on the other hand don’t require charging and usually have a lower price point compared to PHEVs.
+Hybrid vehicles on the other hand usually have a lower price point compared to PHEVs.

 Do PHEVs Qualify for the EV Tax Credit?